 Game Boy Advance

-Cutting short the life of the Game Boy Color, released only a couple of years before, the console was an immediate success, with the launch games showing a huge leap in visual and audio capabilities than its predecessors were capable of.
+Cutting the life of the Game Boy Color short, which was released only a couple of years before, the console was an immediate success, with the launch games showing a huge leap in visual and audio capabilities than its predecessors were capable of.

-Huge third party support and Nintendo's own quality software, kept the machine relevant in the market place up to the launch of the Nintendo DS.
+Huge third party support and Nintendo's own quality software kept the machine relevant in the market place up to the launch of the Nintendo DS in 2004.